stakemix/SolanaValidatorGuide/README.md

 # SolanaValidator-OnePage Guide
 This is just one way of setting up the solana validator.
-Please follow the guidance in the official solana documentation.
+Please follow official solana documentation for the latest instructions.

 - Unlike many other blockchain networks, Solana needs a deeper understanding of systems and software.
 - Its best that you have some background in Unix Sytems Administration to be successful in this edeavour